emguy/starwars-project/README.md

 ## Setup the development environment

-[Python](https://www.python.org/downloads/) v3.10 is required the backend development.
+[Python](https://www.python.org/downloads/) v3.10 is required for the backend development.

 Run the following command to bring up the development server for the backend.